brunobaudry/moodle-local_deepler/README.md

 #### Allow sub-languages to be mapped to their main

+Currently Deepl doesn't support any.
+See https://developers.deepl.com/docs/resources/supported-languages.
+The plugin gives you the possiblity to use these sub languages if your moodle install has them as if they were their parent language.
+This setting is ticked by default.

 If your installation has sub local language, for exemple de_ch, it will be considered as its main (de), else the plugin will display an "source lang unsupported" error page ( defaults to true)